Ableytner/abllib/README.md

 The semaphore is initialized with the maximum number of times it can be acquired simultaneously.
 After that, future acquisitions result in an LockAcquisitionTimeoutError.
+Releasing the semaphore while it is not locked does not raise an error.

+The semaphore can be blocked, which halts all new acquisitions.

 #### Lock wrappers